The Story Behind The Aligned As Designed 3rd Foot Cane

 I developed drop foot from my foot being off the ground and from the nerve damage in my leg from the car accident.
 The front of my left foot didn't bend normally and there were places on the outside edge of my left foot that I couldn’t feel when I walked and when I was on the stairs.

-After all of my surgeries and procedures I would complain to my physician husband daily that the crutches, leg brace, arm slings and other mobility devices were bankrupting the opportunity that my surgeons had given me by forcing my healing body to be continuously misaligned, moved and positioned in ways it was never designed for.
-I would tell my husband almost nightly how the top of the inside of your arms were designed to stay next to your sides when they moved to maintain the alignment of your spine and the rest of your body and to engage your core muscles.
-That your underarms and the inside of your arms and hands were not designed to be extended outward away from your sides when walking without creating injury and physical disability throughout your entire body.
-That traditional crutch feet didn’t have the same proportions and anatomical ridges as the foot.
-That they couldn't support or maintain upright posture and the alignment of your body like a foot.
+After all of my surgeries and procedures I would complain to my physician husband that the crutches, leg brace, arm slings and other mobility devices were bankrupting the opportunity that my surgeons had given me by forcing my healing body to be continuously misaligned, moved and positioned in ways it was never designed for.
+I would tell my husband almost nightly that traditional crutch feet made a poor foot substitute because they couldn't support or maintain balance, upright posture and the alignment of your body like a foot.
 That the crutches were creating injury and secondary physical disability with each step that I or anyone else took.

-When I briefly used traditional canes and walking sticks after I started relearning how to walk, I would complain to my husband that you can't extend your underarm and the top of the inside of your arm away from your side and use a cane or walking stick handle to maintain balance without your spine and the rest of your body losing alignment and your head becoming positioned in front of the rest of your body.
-That traditional canes and walking sticks stopped your head from being aligned and centered over your body as you walked.
-They caused your walking stride to become too small and too short for your feet to contact the ground from heel to toe and engage your core muscles.
-That no one had ever developed, maintained or regained an upright, stable walking gait by continuously forcing their body to be misaligned and moved in the ways that traditional canes, crutches, walking sticks and walkers force the body to be misaligned, moved and positioned.
+When I briefly used traditional canes and walking sticks after I started relearning how to walk, I would complain to my husband that to maintain balance on the cane or walking stick tip or tips you had to extend your arms away from your side causing your walking stride to become too small and too short for your feet to contact the ground from heel to toe and engage your core muscles.
+That no one had ever developed, maintained or regained an upright, stable heel to toe walking gait by continuously forcing their body to be misaligned and moved in the ways that traditional canes, crutches, walking sticks and walkers force the body to be misaligned, moved and positioned.

 When I told my husband after I started walking that my surgeon had told me that I would never walk upright or normally again.
 He asked me what I had said to him?
 I told him that I said, I wasn't born walking and I wasn't born a Black Belt.
 My husband said you know more human biomechanics then I do and I'm a physician.
 You know how to build things.
 Stop complaining about the crutches, canes, walkers and walking sticks and use your knowledge of human biomechanics to build a new kind of mobility devices.
 Ones that move with the body on the outside of the leg with the arms next to sides and can maintain the body's natural alignment and the stability when walking, turning, and stepping backward.
 That can help you and other people regain, maintain or develop an upright, stable walking gait.